Assassination of Nikolay Bobrikov: Practicing for the assassination

-Practicing for the assassination

 Schauman was thought to have used the 1902 murder of the former Russian Minister of Interior Dmitry Sipyagin as a base of his plan.
 Schauman's cousin, Mary Junnelius, was living in Saint Petersburg at the time, and was in the habit of sending him news of the city.
 This included a detailed account of Sipyagin's murder, which had been committed by a Russian student, Stepan Balmashov, disguised as a member of the Socialist Revolutionary Party.
 The murder had been discussed at the Schaumans' family home.
 Unlike his father, Eugen Schauman disliked the idea that the murderer should wear a disguise.

 Schauman chose as the site of the assassination the main building of the Senate, where he had worked as a clerk and where he still enjoyed freedom of movement.
 He knew that Bobrikov conducted a session of the Economic Board of the Senate every Thursday morning at 11:00 am.
 He had originally intended to commit the murder on Thursday 9 June, but failed to gain entry into the building, thus delaying the plan by one week.
 The following Thursday would be the last before Bobrikov was due to start his summer vacation.

 On Wednesday 15 June Schauman was practising marksmanship at the shooting range of the Finnish Hunting Association.
 He gave the young Edvard Ellman the job of moving a target with a picture of a bearded Russian, with a heart painted on his chest, along a piece of string.
 Schauman left the shooting range, satisfied with his ability to hit the target with his Browning FN M1900.
 Ellman asked him why he had chosen such a peculiar target, to which Schauman replied: "An enemy that stays still when being shot is not a good one!"

 That Wednesday Schauman also met his friend, Walter Rydman, the leader of the Helsinki branch of the Kagal resistance movement, who was walking his dog in the Kaisaniemi district.
 The two friends sat on a bench and discussed Russian oppression.
 Rydman was angry with the public's perceived acceptance of the oppression and lack of resistance.
 He burst out: "There is hardly a man with enough courage to kill Bobrikov!"
 Schauman replied: "Yes there are such men.
 Just be calm!"